-While the reimbursement accounts provide a good way for you to reduce your taxes, you should be aware of several rules:
+While the flexible spending accounts provide a good way for you to reduce your taxes, you should be aware of several rules:

-You will lose any money that you put into your accounts and do not use by the end of the plan year.
+- You will lose any money that you put into your accounts and do not use by the end of the year.
 This is an IRS rule.
-Therefore, you should put aside money only for those expenses that you feel certain you will have.

-- If your family status changes because of a birth, death, marriage, divorce or a spouse losing his or her job, you can enroll, cancel or change your monthly deposit for either account subject to the plan rules explained in your summary plan description.
-Also, you may change your deposits to the day care reimbursement account if you must do so due to a change in day care providers, a change in your need for dependent day care, or a significant increase in your cost for day care (other than a cost increase imposed by a relative).
-Otherwise, according to IRS rules, you may change your deposits to either account only during annual enrollment. - Reimbursement under the day care reimbursement account cannot exceed the amount you currently have deposited.
-Health care reimbursement account claims will be paid as long as they do not exceed the amount of your annual election. - The deadline for submitting reimbursement expenses incurred during the current calendar year is March 31 of the following year. - You cannot transfer amounts between your accounts, nor can you use funds from one account to pay expenses eligible under the other account, or vice versa. - Expenses you incur before becoming a participant, or after participation ends, are not eligible. - Your salary-related benefits, including your short-term and long-term disability, basic and supplemental term life insurance and basic and optional AD&D, are not affected by the reimbursement accounts.
-These benefits are based on your total, unreduced pay. - You cannot fund your monthly medical, dental or vision plan contributions through a reimbursement account.
-These contributions are automatically deducted on a tax-free basis through separate payroll deductions. - If you enroll in the Consumer Choice Option medical plan and also participate in a health care reimbursement account, you must submit claims to your health care reimbursement account first.
+Therefore, you should put aside money only for those expenses that you feel certain you will have in 2006. - If your family status changes because of a birth, death, marriage, divorce or a spouse losing his or her job, you can enroll, cancel or change your monthly deposit for either account subject to the plan rules explained in your summary plan description.
+Also, you may change your deposits to the DCFSA if you must do so due to a change in dependent care providers, a change in your need for dependent care, or a significant increase in your cost for dependent care (other than a cost increase imposed by a relative).
+Otherwise, according to IRS rules, you may change your deposits to either account only during annual enrollment. - ➡ Reimbursement under the DCFSA cannot exceed the amount you currently have deposited.
+HCFSA claims will be paid as long as they do not exceed the amount of your annual election. - The deadline for submitting reimbursement expenses incurred during the current calendar year is March 31 of the following year. - You cannot transfer amounts between your accounts, nor can you use funds from one account to pay expenses eligible under the other account, or vice versa. - Expenses you incur before becoming a participant, or after participation ends, are not eligible. - Your salary-related benefits, including your short-term disability, basic and supplemental term life insurance and basic and optional AD&D, are not affected by the flexible spending accounts.
+These benefits are based on your total, unreduced pay. - You cannot fund your monthly medical, dental or vision plan contributions through a HCFSA.
+These contributions are automatically deducted on a tax-free basis through separate payroll deductions. - If you enroll in the Consumer Choice Option medical plan and also participate in a HCFSA, you must submit claims to your HCFSA first.
 When that account is used up, additional claims may be submitted to your Employee Choice Account.
-See page 21 for details.
+See page 19 for details.